Know Before You Go: Corolla vs. Carova

 Have you ever wondered what distinguishes these two terms?
 Read on to find out.

 The Currituck Banks coastline is a treasure trove of scenic beauty and serene landscapes, offering two unique gems for those seeking a beachside escape: Corolla and Carova.
+Carova is considered part of Corolla but is geographically located just north of Corolla and can only be accessed by a 4x4 vehicle due to its lack of paved roads, essentially making it a separate, undeveloped beach community within the larger Corolla area; both are part of the Outer Banks region.
 These neighboring destinations might seem similar at first glance, but they each possess their own distinct qualities and experiences.
 The name Carova is a portmanteau blending "Carolina" and "Virginia" since this unincorporated community lies just south of the North Carolina-Virginia state line.
 In this blog post, we'll take a closer look at the differences between Corolla and Carova, helping you decide which coastal haven aligns better with your vacation dreams.

 Accessibility and Location

 Corolla, situated on the Outer Banks of North Carolina, is easily accessible by car via a bridge from the mainland.
 It's a well-developed community with various amenities, including paved roads, shops, entertainment options, and restaurants.
-On the other hand, Carova is a more remote destination that sits north of Corolla and is accessible only by four-wheel drive vehicles since visitors must drive on the sand and over dunes to access homes in this area.
-There are no paved roads, restaurants, or shops in Carova.
+On the other hand, Carova is a more remote destination that sits north of Corolla and is accessible only by four-wheel drive vehicles.
+Visitors must drive on the sand and over dunes to access homes in this area.
+There are no paved roads, restaurants, grocery stores, urgent care clinics, or shops in Carova.
 This exclusivity adds to Carova's untouched charm, but requires careful planning for transportation and supplies.
 For example, visitors must pull over to "air down" (i.e., lower the PSI of) their tires before attempting to drive on sand and need to be mindful of tide charts, as roads can become impassible or even dangerous during some high tide conditions.
+This can be a harrowing experience if you're not used to offroad driving.
+Deep ruts in the sand from other drivers can make for a bumpy ride, and be prepared to shell out serious cash for a tow if you get stuck.

 Crowds and Serenity